 A marketing strategy informs a marketing plan so it is important to develop your strategy before thinking about marketing initiatives on a tactical level.

 How to Create a Marketing Strategy

 The right growth planning approach is where a solid marketing strategy comes in.
 We help our clients put a plan in place and we call this foundation a "Digital Growth M.A.P."
 (Marketing Action Plan).
 A true marketing plan involves comprehensive research of your business's competitive advantage and ideal clients to inform the strategy, from which the individual tactics are ultimately aligned.
-How can you use your marketing tools (contact list, blog & social media etc) if you don't have a plan?
-Before you make a single creative, code one line one your website or send one social media post, you need to make sure you understand your market, your clients and their wants, needs, and challenges they face in your market place.
+How can you use your marketing tools (contact list, blog & social media, etc) if you don't have a plan?
+Before you make a single creative, code one line on your website, or send one social media post, you need to make sure you understand your market, your clients, and their wants, needs, and challenges they face in your marketplace.

 We start by asking our clients, "Do you have a marketing plan or strategy?"
 More times than not, they don't have anything written out.
 To develop a customized marketing action plan, you should focus on five foundational areas of your business.

 - Buyer Persona Research

 When we ask businesses what their goals are, they are normally tied to top-line revenue.
 Goals might also be tied to the addition of new team members, growing into a new market, or launching a new product or service, but mostly their growth is tied to revenue.